| Previous Lecture | lect09 | Next Lecture |

 Code from Lecture

 First, we wrote a simple function to swap the values of two variables.
-This example motivates the need for the pass-by-reference mechanism, since we cannot return
+This example motivates the need for the pass-by-reference mechanism, since we cannot return more than one value from a function.

 // Lecture 9 functions